Compensation For an Operation Gone Wrong

 When a surgical team or hospital agrees to treat you, you are automatically owed a duty of care.
 Per their duty of care, they must provide you with the correct standard of care.
 This duty also requires that a medical professional takes reasonable care to investigate your medical history as well as the symptoms, provide an accurate diagnosis and make required referrals, amongst other items.

 Operations gone wrong could arise due to a breach in this duty.
-However, to be eligible to make a medical neglgience claim, you would need to prove that you suffered unnecessary harm due to a medical professional breaching their duty of care.
+However, to be eligible to make a medical negligence claim, you would need to prove that you suffered unnecessary harm due to a medical professional breaching their duty of care.

 There may be certain instances where you may suffer harm during an operation, but a medical professional did not breach their duty of care.
 In this instance, you might not be able to make a claim.